alanng10/class-lang/Info/Article/Word/a.md

 Word "define" has meaning that is definition.

+Word "detail" has meaning that is sub info.

 Word "tool" has meaning that is be used to do.

 Word "node" has meaning that is entity.